-During 2015, we have taken time out to imagine St Luke's in five years' time - we asked ourselves what we wanted to be like in 2020.
-Through this time of reflection, we have discerned the following six objectives, which we believe will develop the life of our community and shape us to follow Christ together in Mt Albert.
+During 2015, Parish Council took time out to imagine St Luke's in five years' time - we asked ourselves what we wanted to be like in 2020.
+Through this time of reflection, we discerned the following seven objectives, which we believed would develop the life of our community and shape us to follow Christ together in Mt Albert, Kingsland and Pt Chevalier, into the future.

-Within these priority areas we have explored practical steps that will take us towards our objectives.
+Within these priority areas we developed practical steps many of which have borne fruit in our life in the last two years.
 We trust that further initiatives will emerge as we engage in this journey together.
-But we are starting where we are now.
-We commend the life of our community in Christ to your prayers and look forward to discovering how God will shape us together over the next five years.
+We commend the life of our community in Christ to your prayers and look forward to discovering how God will shape us together over the coming years.

 Sharing the love of Christ is a task for all of us.
 Each of us has a faith that sustains us and guides us in our lives and workplaces.
 How can the community of St Luke's support and resource you as you live out your faith?
 How can we all learn to share the story of our faith with those around us?
 How do our worship and our prayer shape us for mission?